angband/angband/docs/option.rst

 Highlight target with cursor ``show_target`` Highlights the current targeted monster with a cursor.
-Useful when combined with "use old target by default"
+Useful when combined with "use old target by default".

 Highlight player with cursor between turns ``highlight_player`` Highlights the player with a cursor.
-Useful if you have trouble finding the player
+Useful if you have trouble finding the player.

 Disturb whenever viewable monster moves ``disturb_near`` Disturb the player when any viewable monster moves, whenever any monster